tomas-fer/HybPhyloMaker/README.md

 6. Generate FastTree or RAxML gene trees
 7. Root gene trees with outgroup
 8. Estimate species tree (ASTRAL, ASTRID, MP-EST, MRL, concatenation)

+Uses many additional software that must be installed and put in the PATH prior tu run scripts.
+Also utilizes many scripts developed by others.
+PLEASE CITE APPROPRIATELY THOSE SCRIPTS WHEN USING HybPipe!